InTouch-International/core-collection/README.md

 ## Getting Started

-Before utilizing these collections, ensure Postman is installed on your machine.
+Before utilising these collections, ensure Postman is installed on your machine.
 Follow these steps to set up:

 1. **Import Collections**: Download the `Workflows Collection` JSON file.
 In Postman, navigate to `Import` > `File` > `Upload Files` and select the file.